LATEST: Celebrating 200 years of Hill & Smith Read more

 Galvanized steel in a circular economy

 Steel must be repurposed if the world wants to move away from traditional use-throwaway-remake models.
-Fortunately, galvanizing has adapted to fit into a circular economy.
+Fortunately, both the hot dip galvanizing process and the galvanized steel itself fit into a circular economy.

 What is a circular economy?